 Fibre

-Understanding our fibres portfolio
+Understanding our fibre solutions

-Global Head, Nutrition and Regulatory Affairs
+Global VP Nutrition and Health Science

-Discover our fibres know-how
+Discover our fibres expertise

 We offer soluble fibres that provide exceptional taste, colour and texture, and ease of use across diverse bakery applications.
 They can also help to promote a selection of nutrition benefits, and some are often used in “no sugar added” and “sugar-free” baked goods*.